omerhac/loadmaster/docs/WINDOWS_CODE_SIGNING.md

 2. Verify the `windows/loadmaster.sln` file exists
 3. Ensure React Native Windows is properly configured
 4. The CI will list all build outputs to help locate files

+### Build Errors (Windows SDK/Toolset Issues)
+**These are automatically fixed by the comprehensive CI fixes above:**
+- `error MSB8036: The Windows SDK version X.X.X was not found`
+- `error MSB8020: The build tools for vXXX cannot be found`
+- `RNSVG.vcxproj` or other native module build failures

+If you still see these errors, the comprehensive fixes may need updates for newer dependencies.

 ### Certificate Trust Issues
 **Self-signed certificates will show warnings** - this is expected: